The horofunction boundary of a Gromov hyperbolic space: Dynamics of non-expanding self-maps

-The following result generalizes several results in complex dynamics to our general setting, see for instance \cite[Section 3.5]{BraPog}, \cite[Theorem 1.8]{O} \cite[Errata Corrige- Lemma 2.16]{AbRa} and \cite[Lemma 8.9]{AAG}.
+The following result generalizes several results in complex dynamics to our general setting, see for instance \cite[Section 3.5]{BraPog}, \cite[Theorem 1.8]{O}, \cite[Theorem 1 (iii)]{errata}, and \cite[Lemma 8.9]{AAG}.
 Such results are classically obtained with careful estimates of the Kobayashi metric near the boundary of the domain.
 The method of proof presented here is new and based on the Gromov shadowing lemma.
-Point (1) answers the question in \cite[Remark 4.4]{AAG}. \begin{proposition} Let $(X,d)$ be a proper geodesic Gromov hyperbolic metric space.
-Let $f\colon X\to X$ be a non-expanding self-map. \begin{enumerate} \item If $c(f)>0$, then every forward orbit is a discrete quasi-geodesic ray and is contained in a geodesic region with vertex the Denjoy--Wolff point $\zeta$. \item If $c(f)>0$, then every backward orbit with bounded step is a discrete quasi-geodesic ray converging to a point $\eta\in \partial_GX$ different from the Denjoy--Wolff point $\zeta$, and is contained in a geodesic region with vertex $\eta$. \item Let $(z_n)$ be a backward orbit with bounded step converging to a boundary regular fixed point $\eta$, and assume that there exists a base point $p\in X$ such that $\lambda_{\eta,p}>1$.
+Point (1) answers the question in \cite[Remark 4.4]{AAG}.
+Point (2) answers affirmatively the conjecture in \cite[Remark 2]{errata}. \begin{proposition} Let $(X,d)$ be a proper geodesic Gromov hyperbolic metric space.
+Let $f\colon X\to X$ be a non-expanding self-map. \begin{enumerate} \item If $f$ is hyperbolic, then every forward orbit is a discrete quasi-geodesic ray and is contained in a geodesic region with vertex the Denjoy--Wolff point $\zeta$. \item If $f$ is hyperbolic, then every backward orbit with bounded step is a discrete quasi-geodesic ray converging to a BRFP $\eta\in \partial_GX$ different from the Denjoy--Wolff point $\zeta$, and is contained in a geodesic region with vertex $\eta$. \item Let $(z_n)$ be a backward orbit with bounded step converging to a BRFP $\eta$, and assume that there exists a base point $p\in X$ such that $\lambda_{\eta,p}>1$.
 Then $(z_n)$ is a discrete quasi-geodesic ray, and is contained in a geodesic region with vertex $\eta$. \end{enumerate} \end{proposition} \proof (1) A discrete quasi-geodesic ray is contained in a geodesic region: indeed by Remark \ref{lem_Interpol} it can be interpolated by a quasi-geodesic ray $\gamma$, hence by the Shadowing Lemma \cite[Chapter 5]{GdlH} there exists a geodesic ray $\sigma$ and $R>0$ such that

 We show that every forward orbit is a discrete quasi-geodesic ray.
 Let $(x_n)$ be a forward orbit, then for every $m,n\geq 0$

 and